 - Safety and solidarity through sharing with a group of kindred spirits

-- A greater dimension to your experience of life
+- A spiritual dimension to your experience of life

 - The inner strength to share rituals with your family and communities

-- A key to creating your own group with which to explore and celebrate
+- A key to creating your own group with which to deepen and celebrate

 Why is ritual important?